A Guide to British Pub Grub

 Bangers and Mash

-A British staple made named for its mashed potatoes and sausages, but the gravy is just as important.
-The type of sausage used varies, but a curly Cumberland is nothing to be scared of.
+A British staple named for its mashed potatoes and sausages, but the gravy is just as important.
+The type of sausages used varies, but a curly Cumberland is a popular choice.

 Filling and comforting, it's exactly what you want from British pub grub.